Where are the Forensic/Failure reports?

 - Volume: Generating Forensic/Failure reports can result in the generation of a huge amount of email… one inbound email can cause one Forensic/Failure report to be generated.
 If a system is the target of a botnet-based attack, it might end up generating hundreds of thousands or even millions of Forensic/Failure reports.
 This ends up utilizing real resources.

 - Not Required: Organizations have demonstrated an ability to deploy DMARC without having access to Forensic/Failure reports.
-In fact, some organizations do not even ask for Forensic/Failure reports due to privacy concerns.. if they’re not enabled, there there is no chance of accidentally introducing privacy-based liability.
+In fact, some organizations do not even ask for Forensic/Failure reports due to privacy concerns.
+If they’re not enabled, there is no chance of accidentally introducing privacy-based liability.

-Today, Forensic/Failure reports mainly come from Microsoft, NetEase, LinkedIn, and a few smaller sites.
+Today, Forensic/Failure reports mainly come from NetEase, LinkedIn, and a few smaller sites.
 Therefore, if someone spoofs your domain in emails that are delivered to any of these receivers, you’ll get Forensic/Failure reports.
-If the spoofing is flowing into Google or Yahoo, you won’t get any insight from Forensic/Failure reports as Google & Yahoo do not generate them.
+If the spoofing is flowing into environments such as Google, Yahoo, or Microsoft, you won’t get any insight from Forensic/Failure reports as those entities and many others do not generate them.